 - Be responsible for their own actions

 - Be on time and prepared for appointments

 - Be willing to discuss problems and challenges

 - Respect each other

 Campuses are linked to a University-wide network outlining the course requirements and latest information about academic majors throughout the University.
 This network includes academic advising specialists available to help students with their advising and information questions.
-Please stop by the Advising Center for assistance with advising, online resources including LionPATH and Starfish, and other academic processes (i.e. change of major or campus) at Penn State.
+Please stop by the Advising and Career Center for assistance with advising, online resources including LionPATH and Starfish, and other academic processes (i.e. change of major or campus) at Penn State.